 BCRPA's DB Perks and Associates GRADUATING STUDENT SCHOLARSHIP AWARD

-The purpose of the scholarship awards is to recognize and support BC students who have excelled in recreation and parks post-secondary programs, who have demonstrated strengths in academics, practicums, class participation, and team work.
-Award applicants have shown a commitment to leadership that will help advance recreation and parks being embraced as essential to the quality of life of every British Columbian (BCRPA’s vision).
-The award is for final year students graduating from recreation and parks post-secondary institutions that are BCRPA affiliate members.
+The purpose of the scholarship awards is to recognize and support BC students who have excelled in recreation and parks post-secondary programs, and who have demonstrated strengths in academics, practicums, class participation, and team work.

 Commercial Aquatic Supplies has sponsored this Student Scholarship Award Program since it began in 2001.
 We thank them for their generous support.

 - complimentary registration to attend BCRPA’s 2023 Symposium